luckmanqasim/Kijiji-Radar/README.md

 ## Getting Started

-Follow these steps to set up and use the web scraper:
+Follow these steps to set up and use Kijiji Radar:

 ### Prerequisites

-Before using MarketBot, ensure that you have the following prerequisites installed:
+Before using Kijiji Radar, ensure that you have the following prerequisites installed:

 - Python 3.x
 - Required Python packages (install using pip):